vk12122/bitvijays.github.io-sphinx/docs/index.rst

 The Magic of Learning
 =====================

 **Hey there!** Two years back, when we started our journey in Infosec, we didn't had proper guidance.
-At that point of time, we decided to share the knowledge with the community.
+At that point of time, we decided to share the knowledge learned with the community.
 These blogs can be the reading materials for anyone starting in the InfoSec Community or even a one-stop-reference material for a seasoned InfoSec person.
 Currently, there are **three series** published:

 - **The Essentials**
 - **Infrastructure Pentest**